Flown writing instruments from the Mercury, Gemini & Apollo missions

 The Fisher AG-7 207/208 model pens continued to be used on at least the early Shuttle missions, as evidenced by Jack Lousma's STS-3 flown Fisher Space Pen consigned to the June 2011 Heritage space auction.

 In total, around thirty eight Fisher AG-7 pens were flown on the Apollo missions.
-Of these, twenty nine were flown to the moon, including twelve which were carried to the lunar surface in the lunar modules.
-Sadly, one of those twelve pens, from Apollo 11 no less, was badly damaged in the 1978 San Diego Aerospace Museum fire.
+Of these, twenty nine were flown to the moon, including twelve or thirteen (Irwin apparently carried two) which were carried to the lunar surface in the lunar modules.
+Sadly, one of those pens, from Apollo 11 no less, was badly damaged in the 1978 San Diego Aerospace Museum fire.

 It's worth noting that the metal barrel of the upper section of the original AG-7 pens where it slides over the lower half is very thin.
 As a result, most vintage NASA-issue examples of this pen (including many of the Apollo flown examples sold to date) have fractured or cracked casings.